Terms, Conditions & Policies

 Following or stalking other associates or guests

-Threats of retaliation or “getting even” with another associate
+Threats of retaliation, “getting even” with another associate

 Stalking is defined as a course of conduct involving more than one instance of unwelcome conduct that causes a person to fear for their personal safety or to experience substantial emotional distress.
 Acts that together constitute stalking may include direct actions or actions communicated to or by a third party, or other means of communication.
 Substantial emotional distress is defined as significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling.